anupamsr/blog_php/README.txt

    each functionality should be as easy as adding/deleting corresponding file.

 The code is in /blog/ directory.
 It contains
-1. blog.php - For displaying blogs.
+1. index.php - For displaying blogs.
 2. blog.xml - Sample blog entries.
 3. blog.xsd - For validation of blog.xml.
 You may omit this file.
 4. comment.php - For displaying and submitting comments.